scott-trinkle/portfolio-website/content/news/microct-paper/index.md

-In other words the algorithm takes an image of nerve fibers, and measures the vector of nerve fiber orientations at every pixel, as shown below, where the color of the vetor represents direction (left-right: red, up-down: green,
+In other words the algorithm takes an image of nerve fibers, and measures the vector of nerve fiber orientations at every pixel, as shown below, where the color of the vector represents direction (left-right: red, up-down: green,
 in-out: blue).

 ![](./st1.jpg)